 The Write Month – The Right Words

-The way we write has evolved, the way we read has changed and the way we use language has altered for good.
-Shifts and subtleties in the way we interact with the written word challenge traditional approaches.
-To help meet the challenge, PRINZ is launching The Write Month with weekly professional development sessions throughout April.
-Each session is designed to build your confidence as a writer, help you find the right words to tell stories that engage your communities.
+To help you meet the challenge, this June sees the return of The Write Month, four online sessions exploring how writing, reading and meaning has changed.
+Each session is designed to build your confidence as a writer, help you find the right words to engage your communities and tell stories that transform.
 Take one session – or take them all.
 Mix and match sessions to rethink, refresh and renew your writing skills.

-You may be able to write up a storm – but can you tell a story?
-More importantly, do you understand your story and how it builds reputation, develops relationships and enhances understanding?
-This session covers the fundamentals of storytelling, from finding your story to choosing the right words, the right tone and the right style so you can connect with your readers.
+Faced with our ongoing battle with the algorithms, this session looks at ways to find and develop stand-out stories that can be seen, heard and understood – even in the age of outrage.
+Explore ways to tell stories that build trust, demonstrate leadership and engage humans.
+The session is designed to challenge your thinking – it is pertinent, practical and full of new perspectives.
+We cover the fundamentals of storytelling, from finding your story to choosing the right words, the right tone and the right style so you can connect with your readers.
 Online, practical and an opportunity to refresh your approach to writing, this session is designed to get you off the blank page and bring your story to life.